theanh2nice/lab/README.md

-# Theanh's Site
+# Theanh's Lab

 A simple personal website built with pure HTML and CSS.

 ## introduce

-Theanh's Site is a personal website built with pure HTML, created to introduce oneself and share information.
+Theanh's Lab is a personal website built with pure HTML, created to introduce oneself and share information.